pdarche/carbon/docs/carbon.md

 If the overwhelming consensus is that 3.6 degrees is an intollerable level of warming, what level can we tolerate?
 In December 2015, representatives from 196 countries met in Paris for the UN Conference on Climate Change to come to a consensus around that and offer commitments to the emissions reductions necessary to cap warming at that level (with reasonable confidence).
 The agreement reached ultimately included a goal of keeping warming "well below" 2 degrees C inluded a target of 1.5 degrees of warming by 2100 with a 50% chance of success [TODO: CITATION].

-The scientific community, however, already had an answer to that question: 1.5 degrees C above pre-industrial temperature.
-Above 1.5 degrees  climate impacts, like heat extremes, crop yield reductions in torpical regions, subtropical water scarcity, widespread bleaching of coral reefs, and sea-rise of up to 1 meter go from being "somewhat likely" to being "very likely".
+Why 1.5 degrees?
+Above 1.5 degrees  climate impacts, like heat extremes, crop yield reductions in tropical regions, subtropical water scarcity, widespread bleaching of coral reefs, and sea-rise of up to 1 meter go from being "somewhat likely" to being "very likely".
 "The additional 0.5 ◦C increase in global-mean temperature marks the difference between events at the upper limit of present-day natural variability and a new climate regime, particularly in tropical regions."
 [CITATION]

 ADD FACTS ABOUT IMPACTS OF 1.5 DEGREES